kkhalis/project_4/README.md

 1. Determine the effectiveness of sprays on the mosquito population
 2. Predict the occurence of West Nile Virus
 3. Help provide guidelines by which to apply future sprays
+4. Conduct a cost benefit analysis on the use of the pesticides in response to the epidemic

+After training on the classifier models, the selection of the best model will be guided by the highest ROC-AUC score on the validation set.

 ## Contents
 * Data import, helper functions, cleaning and imputation of missing values